-This is Reiki as it is practised in hospitals here in the UK, in the US, and throughout much of the world.
+I practice the same Reiki that is practised in many hospitals here in the UK, in the US, and throughout much of the world.
+(Click here for the Reiki in Hospitals page.)
 Reiki is the transfer of energy through the practitioner to you: your body recognises the energy and sets it to work both to relax you and to accelerate your body’s natural ability to heal itself.

 Science has been examining and testing Reiki for years, and if you’d like to see the evidence of some of these clinical trials, click here to go to my Reiki research page.

-You don’t have to do anything other than to lie there, and enjoy the relaxing experience; it’s your subconscious mind that’s doing the work.
+You don’t have to do anything other than to lie there (or sit), and enjoy the relaxing experience; it’s your subconscious mind that’s doing the work.

 In doing so, it can help you to relax, which, these days, is almost a forgotten art!